-- Place honey jars (sans lids) in pot and bring water to a hot but not boiling temperature.
+- Place jars of honey (sans lids) in a pot of water and bring to a gentle boil.

 - Gently stir honey every few minutes to help break up crystals.
-Be careful not to splash any hot water into honey jars.
+Be careful not to splash any hot or boiling water into a jar of honey.

 - Remove jars from heat when honey is once again smooth and runny.